dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 ---

-## Check-off
+## Submission

-To get checked off for the lab, please record a 2 minute video with the following components:
+In your submission for the lab, along with the link to your github repo and website, please record a 2 minute video with the following components:

 1. Present your visualizations.
 2. Show you interacting with your visualizations.